 Social investment seeks to maximise the benefits of social services to New Zealanders in relation to the money and effort spent.
 In reality this often translates to investing resources upfront to enable target groups to thrive in the long-term.
 It includes smarter use of data to understand people’s needs, systematic measurement of service effectiveness (in responding to these needs) and delivering on long-term outcomes, as well as an understanding of the fiscal implications of better outcomes.

-You can read more about social investment on the Social Investment Unit's website.
+You can read more about social investment on the Social Investment Agency''s website.

 A body of facts or information that can be presented to inform judgement.
 Evidence can be quantitative or qualitative, and may come from various sources including performance monitoring, research, evaluation, statistics and expert opinion.